pflanze/chjize/client-side-todo.md

         ssh admin@tmp
         sudo ./install

-  Verify the key fingerprint is `A54A 1D7C A1F9 4C86 6AC8  1A1F 0FA5 B211 04ED B072`
+  Verify the key fingerprint is `A54A 1D7C A1F9 4C86 6AC8  1A1F 0FA5 B211 04ED B072`.

-* If this is AWS or another such root-avoiding service (`make nosudo-auto` works even if already root, i.e. in all cases, and is in fact part of the `schemen` target, but is too late for the following step):
+* If this is AWS or another such root-avoiding service (`nosudo-auto` is also part of the `schemen` target, but is too late to allow for the copying of the passwd file in such a non-root based service):

         sudo su -
         cd /opt/chj/chjize/
-        make nosudo
+        make nosudo-auto

+  Now it should be possible to log in via ssh as `root`.

 * Prepare directory for VNC passwd file: